rstrotmann/nif/docs/reference/analyte_overview.md

-# Overview on analytes and parents
+# Analyte overview

-Overview on analytes and parents
+Overview on the analytes included in a nif object and their respective parent analytes.

 ## Usage